-This post features a fall sponge painting art lesson that can be taught and completed by children with the help of an adult.
+This is such a fun option if you’re looking for fall art projects!
+Try this fall sponge painting art lesson.
+Teach and complete it with only a little help from an adult.
 The technique of using sponges and layering fall paint colours creates beautiful results worth framing.

 You could recreate this art activity with any images for any season or theme you wish.